 Myanmar people are gentle and harmonious.
 It’s a beautiful country.
 I have been there just before it opened up for the world.
 I even considered moving there, but it was the almost tangible feeling of fear of the military junta that I didn’t like, so I decided against moving there.

 I want to let you know that you just might be the first nation on the list, when the gavel hits a desk in the headquarters of the United Nations in New York, and the new law of the land will state that the UN is OBLIGATED to remove and punish all ex- and current leaders of nations that have committed crimes against humanity.

-All that you ever held dear to your heart will be take away from you.
-You property, hidden wealth and the worst, your family will be destitute and you will go to prison.
+All that you ever held dear to your heart will be taken away from you.
+You property, hidden wealth and the worst, your family will be destitute, and you will go to prison.

 The UN will mainly go after the top brass of the military and the police.
-Lower rank people were ordered to do the bad deeds.
+Lower rank people were ordered to do the evil deeds.
 They didn’t have a choice.
-Lower rank people will be pardoned especially, if they help the UN inspectors to find higher rank culprits.
+Lower rank people will be pardoned especially if they help the UN inspectors to find higher rank culprits.

 If the Myanmar leaders first show that they are serious about peace; by stopping all new military operations and crimes in the north of Myanmar and also against the Rohingyas; I can help the leaders to broker a deal so that they will walk free.
-But the clock is ticking, closer to the UN gavel the leaders wait, the tougher the deal will be.
+But the clock is ticking, longer the leaders wait, the tougher the deal will be.

-You may ask how can I broker a deal for you?
-Just trust me, I have a briljant plan how we will get it done.
+You may ask how I can broker a deal for you?
+Just trust me, I have a brilliant plan for how we will get it done.
 We can together give a rebirth your lovely nation and make it free and great for ALL the people in Myanmar.